Non-melanoma skin cancer

 Treatment

 Basal cell carcinoma and squamous cell carcinoma can often be fully removed in a minor operation, particularly when discovered at an early stage.
 If skin cancer can no longer be surgically removed, radiotherapy or medication are considered.
-If the tumor has invaded deeper layers of tissue, more major interventions are necessary.
+If the cancer has entered deeper layers of tissue, more major interventions are needed.

 Further information